chrisjalinsky/ha-kubernetes-lab/README.md

 Change the ansible/hosts.yaml ans/or static_inventory to include worker1.lan, and worker2.lan

 ###Overview:
-* Create hosts based on Kelsey Hightowers guide [here:] (https://github.com/kelseyhightower/kubernetes-the-hard-way)
+* Create virtual hosts based on Kelsey Hightowers guide [here:] (https://github.com/kelseyhightower/kubernetes-the-hard-way) This is meant to be a bare metal guide, so that Google Cloud isn't necessary, and an on premises solution can be used.

 ###Dependencies:
 * Ansible >= 2.0